PARENTING STRESS RELIEF

 Physical Stress--

-Chronic stress can make parents of children with autism more vulnerable to cardiovascular, immune system, and gastrointestinal issues.
 They may also suffer from increased fatigue or struggle with insomnia, especially if their child also struggles with sleep.

 Social Stress--